-Bo-Won Keum is a multidisciplinary graphic designer who works with editorial, interactive, and identity-based content.
-Her independent research has been funded by the Rhode Island School of Design (RISD) and the Maharam Foundation, and presented at institutions such as the RISD Museum, AIGA Rhode Island, and Design Indaba.
-She holds an MFA from RISD and a BA from Princeton University.
+Bo-Won Keum is an independent graphic designer based in Brooklyn, NY.
+Her work has been funded by the Rhode Island School of Design (RISD) and the Maharam Foundation, and presented at institutions such as the RISD Museum, AIGA Rhode Island, and Design Indaba.
+Clients and collaborators include Kickstarter, Books to Prisoners, and RISD Graduate Studies.
+She holds an MFA in graphic design from RISD and a BA in comparative literature from Princeton University.

 Books to Prisoners is a grant-funded publication containing the words and stories from prison inmates who receive donated books from abolitionist and literacy programs across the United States.

 This book was made possible through the Maharam STEAM Fellowship, RISD Graduate Studies, and Books to Prisoners in Seattle, WA.

 (Website coming soon.)

 Concept and direction for the publication for the RISD GD MFA 2017 Biennial, “To Whom It May Concern”, which offers a critical perspective the role of design in the current political climate.
 This publication consists of two booklets: a catalogue of work, and a reader of relevant political, artistic, and intellectual resources.
 To reflect the spirit of urgency, the two booklets are staple-bound and collected together with a plain, black rubberband.

 Selected work presented at Intermission / Intervention / Interruption, an event held by the RISD Museum on April 20, 2017.
 This event featured eight student artists and designers that challenged and critiqued its gallery installation of European paintings displayed in the main gallery.

 This interactive piece allows visitors to look at the paintings for their formal qualities and less for their cultural significance.
 It acts as a collaging tool, encouraging museum-goers to approach an archive in a new way by bringing the collection down from its walls.